 The Company has elected the fair value option for loans held for sale.
 Changes in the fair value of the loans are included in mortgage fee income.
 Interest income is recorded based on the contractual terms of the loan and in accordance with the Company's policy on mortgage loans held for investment and is included in mortgage fee income on the condensed consolidated statement of earnings.
-There is one loan with an unpaid principal balance of \$227,794 that is 90 or more days past due and on a nonaccrual status as of June 30, 2020.
-See Note 8 to the condensed consolidated financial statements for additional disclosures regarding loans held for sale.
+There is one loan with an unpaid principal balance of \$190,560 that is 90 or more days past due and on a nonaccrual statements for additional disclosures regarding loans held for sale.